-Case load: Statistics of case load over past 5 years (please put down approx. mean number of cases/year); - taxon groups Lizards: Snakes: Chelonians: Crocodilians: Anurans: Urodelans: Caecilians: - medical: vs. prophylactic treatments: - nathology follow up: Dees your case lead consist of at least 10 relevant cases per week (at least 200 Does your case road consist of at least to relevant cases per week (at least 500 cases during the whole course of the residency)?
-Medical records: a complete medical record must be maintained for each individual case and rapid retrieval of information about any patient should be possible (e.g., case report or case series assimilation).
-V Which computer programme or equivalent is used: V How is data of hospitalised patients recorded (SOAPs)?: V Can a complete medical record be maintained for each individual case?
+Case load: Statistics of case load over past 5 years (please put down approx. mean number of cases/year); - taxon groups Lizards: Snakes: Chelonians: Crocodilians: Anurans: Urodelans: Caecilians: - medical: vs. prophylactic treatments: - pathology follow up: Does your case load consist of at least 10 relevant cases per week (at least 300 cases during the whole course of the residency)?
+Medical records: a complete medical record must be maintained for each individual case and rapid retrieval of information about any patient should be possible (e.g., case report or case series assimilation). √ Which computer programme or equivalent is used: V How is data of hospitalised patients recorded (SOAPs)?: V Can a complete medical record be maintained for each individual case?
 V Can a rapid retrieval of information about any patient or group be possible?
-Provide the second sector second sec second second sec Facilities: the examination rooms and surgical suite must be designed, constructed, used, and maintained consistent with the current concepts of practice.
-They must be sufficient in number and size to accommodate the case load.
-V Appropriate clinical examination room(s)?
-V Appropriate and separate surgical suite available? ✓ Separate room (s) for diagnostic imaging with radiography and ultrasound available? ✓ Appropriate incubators (caging) for ectotherms?
-Please add photographs ✓ How many incubators (caging) available on site?: ✓ Separate area for hospitalising reptiles and amphibians? ✓ Intensive care units available in addition to standard housing? v Separate room(s) for gross pathological examination?
-Isolation facilities/Quarantine areas ✓ Appropriate consideration to biosecurity and control of pathogen spread between units?
+Facilities: the examination rooms and surgical suite must be designed, constructed, used, and maintained consistent with the current concepts of practice.
+They must be sufficient in number and size to accommodate the case load. /A/// V Appropriate clinical examination room(s)?
+V Appropriate and separate surgical suite available?
+V Separate room (s) for diagnostic imaging with radiography and ultrasound available?
+V Appropriate incubators (caging) for ectotherms?
+Please add photographs V How many incubators (caging) available on site?: V Separate area for hospitalising reptiles and amphibians?
+V Intensive care units available in addition to standard housing?
+V Separate room(s) for gross pathological examination?
+Isolation facilities/Quarantine areas al American consideration to bissessing and sent of a cut-off sent of the constant of the cut-off sent of V Appropriate consideration to biosecurity and control of pathogen spread between units?